kasperjj/LazyJSONBenchmark/README.md

 Boon | 1.301495 | 3.130883 | 2.091181875 | 2.047607
 LoganSquare | 0.981453 | 4.024667 | 2.034693125 | 1.986652

-It is meaningfully faster than the fastest class based parser I have found (LoganSquare) and even faster than writing a hand written extraction of values using the token stream received from Jackson's JsonParser!
-I am sure there will be use cases where LazyJSON won't win out, but the initial expected limitation of it's design turned out to not be a real limitation at all.
+It is meaningfully faster than the fastest class-based parser I have found (LoganSquare), and even faster than writing a handwritten extraction of values using the token stream received from Jackson's JSONParser!
+I am sure there will be use cases where LazyJSON won't win out, but the initial expected limitation of its design turned out to not be a real limitation at all.

 ## MediumObject Tests

-These tests all use an array containing 1000 copies of a medium sized json object as their input.
+These tests all use an array containing 1000 copies of a medium-sized JSON object as their input.
 This object was created to mimic some of the simple data envelopes in use at DoubleDutch.
 It uses the SimpleObject from the last test as its payload.
-While still generated with some aspect of randomness, it generaly looks as follows:
+While still generated with some element of randomness, it generally looks as follows:

 ```javascript
 {